 Congratulations!
 You are about to apply for your first credit card!
 Having heard about how great a credit card can be, and the importance of building credit, you decided to do some research.
 You saw fancy things like “0% interest for the first year” and “2% cashback on purchases” that sound like a great deal, but what does it all mean?
 Whether you are going into college and getting your first credit card, or deciding now is the time to build your credit, you have come to the right place.
-As I currently write this, I am 18 years old.
-This is about the recommended age to open a credit card.
 This guide will help you understand basic credit card terms, and how you can start building your credit score today!

 The Dangers of Credit Cards

 If used properly, credit cards can be one of the best tools for your financial success.
 Having a good credit score can give you a number of advantages in life.
 Lower interest rates on loans/credit cards, easier loan approval, and even deals on car insurance rates can all result from having a great credit score.
 However, it takes work to maintain a good credit score.
 According to The Balance, the average American household has around $7,800 of credit card debt.
 With the average credit card interest rate being 18%, to pay off that $7,800 in five years, it would cost you $4,110 in interest.

 The truth is that most people can’t pay off their credit card in that timeframe.
 This means that as time goes on, you are paying more and more in interest.
 Credit card debt is a lot like quicksand, once you are in deep it is very difficult to get out!
 Tricky terminology, complicated rates, and an inability to budget can lead to mountains of credit card debt.
 We are going to simplify the credit card language, teach you what a credit score is and how it works, and the right time to open a credit card.
 When it is time to start using a credit card, you will be well on your way to an amazing credit score and financial wellness, possibly saving you thousands in the long run.